ImTaliesin/Obsidian-Notes/SQL.md

 - Converting numbers to strings (or vice versa)
 - Changing date formats
 - Adjusting precision of numeric data
-- Converting boolean values to integers
+- Converting Boolean values to integers
 #### Examples
 Converting a string to a date
 `SELECT CAST('2023-09-12' AS DATE) AS converted_date;